-The end of winter is the perfect time to experience the bright sun, fantastic ice statues, and beautiful formations of ice.
-With the sun shining brightly, the daytime temperature will rise above freezing almost every day—but the ice on Baikal is still hard and clear.
-We will have morning and night photo sessions in crystal hummocks by the most beautiful islands of the lake, capturing loads of unforgettable photos as we travel along half of the winter Baikal Lake.
+We will put you in the right place at the right time to experience the bright sun, fantastic ice statues, and beautiful formations of ice.
+With the sun shining brightly, the daytime temperature will rise above freezing almost every day—but the ice on Baikal will still be hard and clear.
+We will have morning and night photo sessions in crystal hummocks by the most beautiful islands on the lake.

 Is this workshop for you?
-If you like remote, exciting travel, photography of beautiful ice, caves, grottoes, and more, in amazing soft winter light, northern lights, immersion in the local culture of one of the last great nomadic people on earth—then yes!
-If you can handle cold weather, long days and nights of shooting, and living with and photographing the reindeer herders as they do their migration, and as they live, then yes!
+If you like remote, exciting travel, beautiful ice, caves, grottos, northern lights, and immersion in the local culture of one of the last great nomadic people on earth—then yes!
+If you can handle cold weather, long days and nights of shooting, and living with and photographing the reindeer herders as they do their migration, then yes!

 Irkutsk and Salekhard,

 February 1–16, 2021